 Eisdorf Dental Group

-My friend Jessica visited from Ireland recently, and one major purchase that she just couldn’t leave the country without was Crest teeth-whitening strips.
-They’re easy to use: Just take a plastic film and stick it on to your upper and lower front teeth for five to 30 minutes a day, depending on the make, and voilà!
+Said friend, Jessica, had one major purchase that she just couldn’t leave the country without: Crest teeth-whitening strips (you can get them in Ireland, but they’ll cost you a small fortune).
+They’re easy to use — just take a plastic film and stick it on to your upper and lower front teeth for five to 30 minutes a day, depending on the make, and voilà!
 Whiter teeth after repeated use.

 “They are the most amazing thing ever,” Jessica says.
 “They hurt a little bit at first, but the pain goes away quickly.”

 “To be fair, I fell asleep with them in for three hours, so that’s probably why it hurt me more,” she adds.
 “But they really work!
 I have a friend traveling to the U.S. again soon — she better bring me some more back.”

 The global teeth-whitening market is expected to grow to a whopping $7.4 billion by 2024, according to a study conducted by Hexa.
 The dental hygiene and cosmetics markets have been growing in recent years, too.

 The same study reports that 99.2 percent of respondents believe a good smile is paramount to social growth.
 That spending doesn’t seem so silly now, huh?
 In fact, a lot of dentists are giving many of these over-the-counter products their approval and go-ahead.
 That explains the growth that we’ll likely see in the coming years.

 What to Watch Out For

 To give us an insight into the world of cosmetic teeth whitening, I spoke with James Eisdorfer, DDS, a dentist at the Eisdorfer Dental Group in Manhattan.

 “The biggest concern I have with over-the-counter teeth-whitening treatments is the abrasion factor,” Eisdorfer says.